Skip to content

 Initial Eligibility

-Course sequencing and grading.
-While the 3 courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with the proseminar (or the prerequisite EXPO 42b).
-All 3 courses must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.
+While the three courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with the proseminar (or the prerequisite EXPO 42b).
+All three courses must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Applying to the Degree Program